-Best Interests of the Client means the obligations defined in Division 2 of Part 7.7A of the Corporations Act 2001.
+Best Interests Obligations of the Client means the obligations defined in Division 2 of Part 7.7A of the Corporations Act 2001.

-Client for the purposes of this Standard means an individual, firm, entitya natural person (whether the person operates as a sole trader, partnership, corporation or organisationtrust) to whom or to which Financial AdvisoryPlanning Services are provided by a Member.
+Client for the purposes of this Standard means a natural person (whether the person operates as a sole trader, partnership, corporation or trust) an individual, firm, entity or organisation to whom or to which Financial Planning Services are provided by a Member.